OPT Advanced Practice Provider Jobs

 Begin H-1B sponsorship conversations at the offer stage

 The H-1B lottery opens in March for an October 1 start.
-If your OPT expires before October, cap-exempt employers like universities and nonprofit hospitals can file H-1B petitions outside the lottery.
+If your OPT expires before October, cap-exempt employers like universities and nonprofit hospitals can file H-1B visa petitions outside the lottery.
 Ask about this pathway during contract negotiations, not after you have signed.

 Can I work as an Advanced Practice Provider on OPT?